Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Experiments

 \subsection{Experiments Setup}

 We evaluate our framework on LLaMA3.1-8B-Instruct~\citep{dubey2024llama} and Qwen2.5-7B-Instruct~\citep{Yang2024Qwen25TR} across three standard safety alignment paradigms: SFT, DPO~\citep{rafailov2023direct}, and sequential SFT-DPO.
 The safety alignment utilizes a 10k-sample dataset derived from PKU-SafeRLHF~\citep{ji2024pku}.
 Apart from the naive tuning method, we compare OGPSA against three established mitigation strategies: (1) \textit{+Merged} (weight interpolation), (2) \textit{+LoRA} (low-rank adaptation), and (3) \textit{+General Data}, a classic replay baseline mixing 10k UltraFeedback~\citep{cui2024ultrafeedback} samples.
 Further details regarding the experimental setup, including model architectures, datasets, baseline methods, evaluation metrics, and training protocols, are provided in Appendix Sec.~\ref{sec:appendix_exp}.
+We report individual benchmark scores as the primary evidence.
+The aggregate \textit{Avg.
+Gain} is used only as a compact summary of the safety--utility trade-off relative to the instruct baseline; because it combines heterogeneous benchmarks, conclusions should be interpreted together with the per-benchmark results rather than from the aggregate alone.